-We would be delighted to show you around our school so that you can experience for yourself the happy and caring atmosphere that underpins all we do – please call the Admissions Department to arrange a visit.
+We would be delighted to show you around our School so that you can experience for yourself the happy and caring atmosphere that underpins all we do – please call the Admissions Department to arrange a visit.
 You can also find information about joining the Prep School here

 Headmistress of Prep and Pre-Prep School